tomas-fryza/vhdl-course/Labs/04-segment/README.md

     -- Display input value
     LED(3 downto 0) <= SW;

-    -- Turn LED(4) on if input value is equal to "0000" -- WRITE YOUR CODE HERE
+    -- Turn LED(4) on if input value is equal to 0, ie "0000"
+    -- WRITE YOUR CODE HERE

-    -- Turn LED(5) on if input value is A, b, C, d, E, or F -- WRITE YOUR CODE HERE
+    -- Turn LED(5) on if input value is greater than 9 -- WRITE YOUR CODE HERE

-    -- Turn LED(6) on if input value is odd, ie 1, 3, 5, ..., F
+    -- Turn LED(6) on if input value is odd, ie 1, 3, 5, ...
     -- WRITE YOUR CODE HERE

     -- Turn LED(7) on if input value is a power of two, ie 1, 2, 4, or 8